samiul1988/urban-octo-telegram/README.md

 # Assignment 1 - Code Refactoring
-In this assignment I tried to
+In this assignment I attempted to improve the html (and css) files to meet the acceptance criteria outlined below.

-## User Story (Obtained from the assignment description)
+### User Story (Obtained from the assignment description)
 AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-## Acceptance Criteria (Obtained from the assignment description)
+### Acceptance Criteria (Obtained from the assignment description)
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements